thelicato/portswigger-labs/http-request-smuggling/README.md

 <!-- omit in toc -->
 ### Quick Solution
 As said in the title this website is vulnerable to a simple TE.CL vulnerability.
-Everything in the next paragraph.
+Payload in the next paragraph.

 <!-- omit in toc -->
 ### Solution